Amy Levy: Literary career

 The Romance of a Shop (1888), Levy's first novel, is regarded as an early "New Woman" novel and depicts four sisters who experience the difficulties and opportunities afforded to women running a business in 1880s London.
 Levy wrote her second novel, Reuben Sachs (1888), to fill the literary need for "serious treatment ... of the complex problem of Jewish life and Jewish character", which she identified and discussed in a 1886 article "The Jew in Fiction."

 Levy wrote stories, essays, and poems for popular or literary periodicals; the stories "Cohen of Trinity" and "Wise in Their Generation", both published in Oscar Wilde's magazine The Woman's World, are among her most notable.
 In 1886, Levy began writing a series of essays on Jewish culture and literature for The Jewish Chronicle, including The Ghetto at Florence, The Jew in Fiction, Jewish Humour, and Jewish Children.

 Levy's works of poetry, including the daring A Ballad of Religion and Marriage, reveal her feminist concerns.
 Xantippe and Other Verses (1881) includes "Xantippe", a poem in the voice of Socrates's wife; the volume A Minor Poet and Other Verse (1884) includes more dramatic monologues as well as lyric poems.
 Her final book of poems, A London Plane-Tree (1889), contains lyrics that are among the first to show the influence of French symbolism.

 Sexuality

 Levy remains a topic of discussion amongst scholars in terms of whether or not she is to be considered a Victorian Lesbian writer.
-She had sent several poems to her friend Violet Paget, also known as Vernon Lee, confessing her love.
+She had sent several poems to her friend Violet Paget (the pen name of Vernon Lee), confessing her love.
 These poems include her famous works "To Vernon Lee" and "New Love, New Life."
 Both of these pieces express messages of unrequited love to another woman.
 Scholars continue to debate if these gestures were that of friendship or intense passion.